 Located at 96 km from Quito, it is considered the capital of Ecuadorian crafts due to the tapestries and sacks wool sheep, handbags, hats, wallets and other handicrafts from the province and its surroundings.

-The history of the textiles goes back to Spanish colonial days when land around Quito was granted to various people, including one Rodrigo de Salazar who had the grant at Otavalo.
-He set up a weaving workshop, using the Otavaleño Indians, already skilled weavers, as the workforce.
-Over the years, with imported new techniques and tools from Spain, the weavers at Otavalo supplied most of the textiles used throughout South America.
-The downside of this economic success was that the Otavaleños were sometimes forced to labor at the looms in a system called Obraje.
-Today the Otavaleños have diversified their techniques with techniques from Scotland, and at Hacienda Zuleta created the Otavalo cashmere and created a world-wide market for their textile products.
-You can see some of the techniques in the demonstrations at the Obraje Weaving Museum.
+The history of textiles goes back to the Spanish colonial period, when the land around Quito was granted to several people, among them Rodrigo de Salazar who had the Otavalo’s subsidy.
+He installed a weaving workshop, using the Otavalo’s Indians people and expert weavers as workers.
+Over the years, with the new techniques and instruments imported from Spain, the Otavalo’s weavers supplied most of the textiles used throughout South America.
+The disadvantage of this economic success was that the Otavalo’s people were forced to work on the looms in a system called Obraje.
+Now a days the work carried out by the Otavalo’s people has created a world market for their textile products.

 Located 30 minutes away from Otavalo, Mojanda Lagoons are: Caricocha, Huarmicocha, Yanancocha are at 3716 masl, and are surrounded by large mountains and grasslands, is considered a special ecological system for its diversity of aquatic species, especially the trout.

 Considerate as the largest lake in the province, guarded by the Imbabura Volcano and densely populated by indigenous communities.
 You can see the landscape, observing a variety of bird species, in addition to white sailboats that cross its placid waters.